 Meet the Head Girl & Deputy Head Girl

-Our Head Girl, Elizabeth, and Deputy Head Girl, Fran, share their experience of life at St Gabriel's, their leadership roles and their plans for the future.
+Our Head Girl, Chloe, and Deputy Head Girl, Grace, both joined St Gabriel's in Year 3.
+Amy, Year 12, took time to interview them to understand their experience of life at St Gabriel's, their leadership roles, and their plans for the future.

 What are you studying at A level?